Evaluating In-Context Learning of Libraries for Code Generation: Learning Novel Libraries

 \section{Learning Novel Libraries}

-Many practical applications of code generation require learning new and unfamiliar libraries or frameworks.
+Many practical applications of code generation require learning new libraries or frameworks.
 Moreover, programmers need to constantly adapt to changes in existing frameworks.
-Motivated by these practical needs, in this section, we study the ability of LLMs to adapt to unfamiliar programming libraries in-context. \citet{visprog} showed that LLMs can be used to solve computer vision tasks by learning how to call the functions of a novel library based on demonstrations provided in-context.
-Here, we study this phenomenon in more detail with a wider range of models and different types of supervision.
+Motivated by these practical needs, we study the ability of LLMs to adapt to novel programming libraries in-context. \citet{visprog} showed that LLMs can be used to solve computer vision tasks by learning how to call the functions of a novel library based on demonstrations provided in-context.
+We study this phenomenon in more detail with a wider range of models and different types of supervision.